-Uighar city ruin Baibalik is situated 14km west from the centre of
+Uighar city ruin, Baibalik, is situated 14km to west from the center

-Khutag-Undur Soum, Bulgan Aimag and locals also call it
+of Khutag-Undur soum, Bulgan province and locals also call it

 Biibulag.
-44th line of an inscription on the stele which
+44 line of inscription was written on the stele which was

-is built in Saikhan Soum, Bulgan Aimag dedicating to Uighar king Myunchur says
+built in Saikhan soum, Bulgan province.
+In the inscription, Uighar king

-that “I ordered to establish Baibalik city on bank of Selenge River”.
+Myunchur says that “I ordered to establish Baibalik city on bank of Selenge

-Therefore, researchers claim that this city was built by Myunchur, a king of
+River”.
+Therefore, researchers claim that this city was built by Myunchur, a

-Uighar.
-Since its establishment, the city had always been visited by Sogd
+king of Uighar.
+Since its construction, the city had always been visited by

-They did a missionary work and translated Buddhist writings into
+did a missionary work and translated Buddhist writings into Uighar language.

-Uighar language.
-Baibalik was a flourishing city and one of cultural centers in
+Baibalik was a flourishing city and one of cultural centers in central Asia of

 city.
 But most part of them collapsed and only east and north